2022 Chinese military exercises around Taiwan: Military exercises

 While the PLA live-fire exercises were ongoing on 4 August, the US carrier strike group of the USS Ronald Reagan was conducting military operations in the Philippine Sea, including waters to the southeast of Taiwan.
 However, the US also cancelled the planned test launch of a Minuteman III missile, which was scheduled to happen during the same week the crisis started, in order to avoid escalating tensions with China further.

 In response to the PRC drills, on 7 August, the ROC government announced that it would be conducting live-fire artillery exercises in Pingtung County which served to act as both retaliation to the recent PRC live-fire exercises around Taiwan and test combat readiness.
 At first, the PRC seemed to wrap up its military drills according to its schedule published on 4 August.
 During drills held in Lienchiang County flares fired by Taiwan's army started a fire.
-On Monday, China's Eastern Theatre Command announced it would continue its drills, which includes anti-submarine attacks and sea raid operations, without announcing an ending date.
+On Monday, China's Eastern Theater Command announced it would continue its drills, which includes anti-submarine attacks and sea raid operations, without announcing an ending date.
 On 10 August, Eastern Theatre Command announced an end to the military exercises after it had "successfully completed various tasks and effectively tested the integrated combat capabilities of the troops".
 However, Eastern Theatre Command also announced it would carry out regular "patrols in the direction of the Taiwan Strait."

 Reactions

 Japan

 Japanese defense minister Nobuo Kishi condemned the Chinese military's action, saying that some missiles fired by China landed in Japan's EEZ and calling the incident "a grave issue that concerns our country’s national security and the safety of the people".
 Japanese foreign minister Yoshimasa Hayashi called for the military exercises to stop, stating that they had a "serious impact on the peace and stability of the region and the international community".
-Chinese foreign ministry spokesperson Hua Chunying said during a press conference that the relevant waters between China and Japan have not been demarcated yet.
+Chinese foreign ministry spokesperson Hua Chunying said during a press conference that the relevant waters between China (including Taiwan) and Japan have not been demarcated yet.